-Filing Credentials of License or Ordination
+Marriage Officiant & Credentials of License or Ordination Filing

-For an ordained person (both Minnesota residents and non-residents) to be authorized to perform marriage ceremonies in Minnesota, the person must be at least 21 years old and must file their "credentials of license or ordination" with a Minnesota county Once this is done marriages may be performed anywhere in the State of Minnesota.
+For an ordained person (both Minnesota residents and non-residents) to be authorized to perform marriage ceremonies in Minnesota, the person must be at least 21 years old and must file their "credentials of license or ordination" with a Minnesota county (MN Statute 517.05).
+Once this is done marriages may be performed anywhere in the State of Minnesota.

-- Complete a Certificate of Filing form
+- Submit a completed and notarized Certificate of Filing form

-Wright County Recorder
+- Mail to: Wright County Recorder

 Buffalo, MN 55313

-Information for Marriage OfficiantA marriage license that was issued by Wright County is given to the applicants at the time they complete the application process.
+A marriage license that was issued by Wright County is given to the applicants at the time they complete the application process.
 They will receive two pieces of paper that include the marriage license and the marriage certificate.
 They will also receive and envelope that can be used to send the completed certificate back to our office.
 The marriage license shall be kept by the officiant as proof of your authority to solemnize the marriage.
 The marriage certificate needs to be completed by the officiant.
 Failure to complete the marriage certificate properly will result in a delay of the issuance of the certified marriage.